Fantom-foundation/go-opera/docs/blockchain.rst

 gossip messages and propagate at the same speed.
 Upon receiving Events from an other peer, a member will verify their block-signatures against its own version of the blocks; if the signatures match, they are recorded with the block.
-With this extended gossip routine, nodes simultaneously build up the hashgraph and the corresponding blockchain.
-It preserves the simplicity of the hashgraph system, which is one of its most valuable features, by not adding new types of messages; it only extends the existing Event data-structure.
+With this extended gossip routine, nodes simultaneously build up the poset and the corresponding blockchain.
+It preserves the simplicity of the poset system, which is one of its most valuable features, by not adding new types of messages; it only extends the existing Event data-structure.

 By construction, the fame of a round R witness can only be decided by a witness in round R+2 or above.
-Hence, when a block is created for a *Round Received* R (block R), the hashgraph already contains Events at round R+2 or more; the signatures for block R, will be gossiped at the same time as Events of round R+2 or more.
+Hence, when a block is created for a *Round Received* R (block R), the poset already contains Events at round R+2 or more; the signatures for block R, will be gossiped at the same time as Events of round R+2 or more.
 It follows that the signatures of block R will arrive with a lag of 2 or more consensus rounds.